 You can read more about the Siberian cat here.

 The Chausie ranks among the largest domestic cat hybrids in the world.
 It was originally developed by crossing a domesticated cat with the wild jungle cat.
 Built for running and jumping, the Chausie is characterized by long legs and a lithe body.
 The International Cat Association, which officially recognized it in 1995, accepts three possible color combinations: solid black, black grizzled tabby, and black ticked tabby.
 While other combinations are sometimes possible as well, they are generally discouraged by breeders.

 As a descendent of the jungle cat, the Chausie is incredibly athletic, outgoing, and intelligent.
-Their body and tail size can vary, but they are considered to be exceptionally long cats with thin ringed tails.
+Their body and tail size can vary, but they are considered to be exceptionally long cats, reaching 22 inches, with thin ringed tails.

 You can read more about some exotic cat breeds including the Chausie here.

 #5: Norwegian Forest Cat